xbps-src-tutorials/xbps-src-tutorials.github.io/src/xbps-src-tutorial/index.md

 - knowledge of libraries (what's a static/dynamic library, why are they important, what's a SONAME etc.) is useful
-- knowing what is a patch, how to make one and how to apply one is preferable (they are used in this article, but shouldn't be necessary in more normal use)
+- knowing what is a patch, how to make one and how to apply one is preferable (they are used in [packaging j4-dmenu-desktop](packaging-j4-dmenu-desktop.md) section of this tutorial, but shouldn't be necessary in more normal use)

 ### Non-prerequisites
 This tutorial assumes no prior knowledge of packaging systems.